 Do I have to fulfill my American Cultures requirement?

 The university requires the completion of an American Cultures (AC) course before graduation.
 It may be completed by courses with an "AC" suffix after the course number.
 Some community colleges offer courses fulfilling this criteria.
-Please see a college adviser in 206 Evans if you have fulfilled this requirement by visiting the LS virtual front desk.
+Please see a college adviser if you have fulfilled this requirement by visiting the LS virtual front desk.

 The Psychology Department offers two AC courses: Psych 166AC (Cultural Psychology) and Psych 167AC (Stigma and Prejudice).
 These will fulfill your AC requirement as well as either Tier II Social/Personality or Tier III Elective requirement unless taken as PNP basis.